 Conventional reference level for a global unified height system, IAG 150 years, Potsdam, Germany, September 1, 2013

-Vertical datum standardisation: a fundamental step towards a global vertical reference system, AGU Meeting of the Americas, Cancun, Mexico, May 16, 2013
+Vertical datum standardization: a fundamental step towards a global vertical reference system, AGU Meeting of the Americas, Cancun, Mexico, May 16, 2013

-Towards a Vertical Datum Standardisation, SIRGAS annual meeting 2012, Concepción, Chile, October 31, 2012
+Towards a Vertical Datum Standardization, SIRGAS annual meeting 2012, Concepción, Chile, October 31, 2012

-Splinter meeting of the Working Group Vertical Datum Standardisation, GGHS 2012, Venice, Italy, October 11, 2012
+Splinter meeting of the Working Group Vertical Datum Standardization, GGHS 2012, Venice, Italy, October 11, 2012

-Report on the activities of the Working Group Vertical Datum Standardisation, GGHS 2012, Venice, Italy, October 9, 2012
+Report on the activities of the Working Group Vertical Datum Standardization, GGHS 2012, Venice, Italy, October 9, 2012

 Towards a Vertical Datum Standardization, AOGS-AGU (WPGM) Joint Assembly, Singapore, August 13-17, 2012